CoSat2023/odin-recipes/README.md

-Friday, July 29th, 2022
-This is my first project as part of the Odin Project, a full-stack development course.
-This project is a simple recipe website.
-After completing this first iteration of this project, I will have utilized the following skills:
+This is a simple recipe project for learning Front-End development basics.
+It is part of the curriculum for the Odin Project